iPaulPro/PolymarketAttestActionModule/README.md

 })
 ```

-Or you can use the API directly to query the Market:
+You can also use the API directly to query the Market:

 ```
 GET {clob-endpoint}/markets/{condition_id}
 ```